NORTHERN GREECE PHOTOGRAPHY WORKSHOP INCLUDING ASTRAKA, ZAGORIA AND METEORA

 Meet at Thessaloniki

 Join me on a 8-day photography workshop in the stunning and relatively secret and unexplored Northern Greece.

 This is a workshop of two parts.
-The first half of the week we will spend high up in the mountains of Greece in the Astraka Refuge Hut.
-Sleeping at 1950m, we are ideally placed to visit and photograph beautiful alpine meadows and lakes with dramatic mountain landscapes.
+The first half of the week we will spend high up in the mountains of Greece in the Astraka Refuge Hut and surrounding areas of Zagoria.
+The refuge at 1950m, is ideally placed to visit and photograph beautiful alpine meadows and lakes with dramatic mountain landscapes.
 The second half of the week will be much slower paced and easier going with a day in Zagoria before moving onward to the UNESCO world-heritage site of Meteora where sandstone monoliths rise sharply out of the valley, with monasteries built and perched atop of these.

 Greece is famed for it’s sun, sea and beaches but this is a unique opportunity to showcase a different side to the country.

 I have had an admiration for Greece since being young, having Greek family living in the country.
 Since becoming a photographer I have visited Greece on multiple occasions and searched high and low (literally!) to find locations which offer an alternative viewpoint to the country.

 With a small group size you’ll be sure to get plenty of 1-2-1 tuition, ensuring you learn as much as you possibly can over the week as well as enjoying your time in the beautiful country.